catalystneuro/dandi_s3_log_parser/README.md

 ### 2. **Binning**

 To make the mapping to Dandisets more efficient, the reduced logs are binned by their object keys (asset blob IDs) for fast lookup.
+Zarr assets specifically group by the parent blob ID, *e.g.*, a request for `zarr/abcdefg/group1/dataset1/0` will be binned by `zarr/abcdefg`.

 This step reduces the total file sizes from step (1) even further by reducing repeated object keys, though it does create a large number of small files.